-So the skirted figure in step 2 of Figure 1.1 is doing two things: (1) selecting the right words for the concepts that make up the sub-parts of our idea; and (2) selecting the right combination of rules to stick the words together so that they add up to the idea she's trying to get across.
-The syntactic rule system is what lets us encode and understand the differences between a dog is barking and a dog that is barking and a barking dog and there is a barking dog and there is a dog that is barking and the dog that is barking is barking and a barking dog is barking and a barking dog that is barking is barking . . . and so on.
+So the skirted figure in step 2 of Figure 1 above is doing two things: selecting the right words for the concepts that make up the subparts of our idea, and selecting the right combination of rules to stick the words together with so that they add up to the idea she's trying to get across.
+The syntactic rule system is what lets us encode and understand the differences between A dog is barking and A dog that is barking and A barking dog and There is a barking dog and There is a barking and A barking dog is barking and A barking dog that is barking and A barking dog that is barking is barking... and so on.

-Compare the following two strings of words:
+Compare the following two strings of words

-- (1) The dog that is barking - (2) The dog is barking.
+(1) The dog that is barking

+(2) The dog is barking.

 The only difference between them, word-wise, is that the first group of words has one more word in it than the second.
-Nonetheless, they mean fundamentally different things to an English speaker: the second one is a complete sentence describing an event that is happening right now, while the first one is a phrase that refers to a particular being in the world - a noun phrase - but it is not a complete sentence.
+Nonetheless, they mean fundamentally different things to an English speaker: the second one is a sentence describing an event that is happening right now, while the first one is a phrase that refers to a particular being in the world - a noun phrase - but it is not a complete sentence.